-Category Number of Directors Financial Acumen Senior executive or equivalent experience in business strategy including competitive business analysis, financial and management accounting and reporting, corporate transactions and finance including mergers and acquisition, financial control implementation and assessment, risk management and other assurance (e.g. audit), taxation and legal.
-9 Capital projects Experience working in an industry with projects involving large-scale capital outlays and long-term investment horizons.
-4 Sustainability and Stakeholder Management Experience related to workplace health and safety, environmental and social responsibility, human resources, industrial relations and community relations.
-3 Remuneration Board Remuneration Committee membership or management experience in relation to remuneration, including incentive programs and pensions/ superannuation and the legislation and contractual framework governing remuneration.
+Category Number of Directors Remuneration Board Remuneration Committee membership or management experience in relation to remuneration, including incentive programs and pensions/ superannuation and the legislation and contractual framework governing remuneration.
 5 Mining and Technical Senior executive experience in a large mining organisation combined with an understanding of the Group's corporate purpose to create long-term shareholder value through the discovery, acquisition, development and marketing of natural resources.
 Gold Senior executive experience in the gold industry, including in-depth knowledge of the Group's strategy, markets, competitors, operational issues, technology and regulatory concerns.
 Legal Senior experience at a major law firm or in-house.
-1

-Diversity of the Board
+Diversity of the Board as at 30 June 2018

 Gender 5 males and 1 female

-Tenure 0 - 3 years: 4 directors
+Tenure 0 - 4 years: 4 directors

-9+ years: 2 directors
+10+ years: 2 directors